wix/stylable/docs/guides/reading-stylable-output.md

 # How to Understand Stylable Output

-It's useful to be able to read **Stylable** output to understand what is affecting a specific element.
+For advanced CSS users, it's useful to be able to read **Stylable** output to understand what is affecting a specific element and to debug if necessary.
 You want to be able to see what has been applied, and connect it to specific declarations in the code.

 ## Basics of Namespacing